LunarWatcher/se-data-dump-transformer/README.md

 [^1]: I've been unable to find the generator code, but I've also been unable to find a statement confirming that it's closed-source.
 It's possible it is open-source, but if it is, it's hard to find the source
 [^2]: Only Postgres at the time of writing, with more planned
-[^3]: Might work with earlier versions, but these are untested and not supported